9 Tips For Marathon Training On A Treadmill

 #4: Don’t Race Yourself, Pace Yourself

-Because every step of every run on a treadmill is recorded with the pace right in front of you, it’s natural to have a tendency to always race yourself and try to beat your previous performances.
+Because every step of every run on a treadmill is recorded with the treadmill speed and pace right in front of you, it’s natural to have a tendency to always race yourself and try to beat your previous performances.

-However, recovery is a crucial component of marathon training, and not every run should be at race pace.
+However, recovery is a crucial component of marathon training, and not all of your training sessions should be at race pace.
 Focus on effort or heart rate, rather than pace, if you have a tendency to push yourself too hard or compete with your stats.

 #5: Fight Boredom During Long Runs